-Edit: adding, editing, deleting property.
+Edit: adding, editing, deleting assets.

-Access to recruitment module
+Access to the recruitment module

 If the company has employees who sometimes participate in the hiring process and interviews, you can apply the first checkbox in the settings and skip the rest (if the employee is not a recruiter manager, and he needs to provide access only to certain vacancies in which he takes participation).

 Manage test templates.
-This access allows an employee to create tests, export data.
+This access allows an employee to create tests, and export data.
 Read more in the article.